viasmo1/edem-airflow-practise/README.md

 ### Setting up a new virtual environment

+Ensure you're using Python 3.8 to 3.11.
+You can check your Python version by running the following command in your terminal:

+`python3 --version`

 Creating a new virtual environment.
 Run in the terminal the following command:

 `python3 -m venv venv`